AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 Based on the Summer 2018 team's results, the pivots will be positioned 5 cm horizontal from the center of the tipping bucket and 15.5 cm above the base of the bucket (both measurements are made from the center of the pivot).
 The volume of one tip from the tipping bucket is expected to be 16.26 liters.

-### Redesigning the Tipping Bucket
+## Redesigning the Tipping Bucket
 The 2019 spring team has decided to remake the original metal frame from an HDPE sheet.
 The team ordered HDPE sheet and cut it into rods to replicate the geometry of the original frame that was constructed from 80/20 extrusions.
-The team determined that a 1 inch thick 48" by 24" sheet would be used.
+The team determined that a 1 inch 48" by 24" sheet.

-### Flow Dividing Tank
+## Flow Dividing Tank
 Wastewater from the tipping bucket is dumped into a flow dividing tank.
 The purpose of the flow dividing tank is to ensure that the four influent pipes receive an equal inflow of wastewater.
 The flow dividing tank is partitioned into four equal sections.
-Figure 4 shows a top view of these sections.
+Figure 3 shows a top view of these sections.
 Each of the four sections drains into a separate inlet pipe.
 The figures below illustrate the flow dividing tank. **[It would be useful to use a drawing here to explain if you have one.
 ADRESSED NB]**

 <img src="https://github.com/AguaClara/UASB/blob/master/Images/Top%20View%20Divide.png?raw=true">

-**Figure 4.
+**Figure 3.
 Top view of the holding tank, which leads into the flow dividing tank.**

 <img src="https://github.com/AguaClara/UASB/blob/master/Images/Side%20View%20Holding%20Tank.png?raw=true">

-**Figure 5.
+**Figure 4.
 Side view of the holding tank, which leads into the flow dividing tank.**

 <img src="https://github.com/AguaClara/UASB/blob/master/Images/Bottom%20Dividing%20Tank.png?raw=true">

-**Figure 6.
+**Figure 5.
 The dimensions for bottom of the flow dividing tank.
 (In inches)**

 It is imperative that each section in the flow dividing tank is full of wastewater before the wastewater starts flowing into the influent pipes so that each pipe will distribute the same amount of water inside the reactor.
 It is also desirable for the flow dividing tank to empty out completely between each dump of the tipping bucket as a de-clogging mechanism.
 These constraints mean that the flow dividing tank should be similar in volume to the tipping bucket, the bottom of the flow dividing tank should be in line with the water line in the reactor, and the diameter of influent pipes should be small enough so that the pipes drain slowly enough to allow for wastewater to overflow into all sections of the flow dividing case, in case the wastewater from the tipping bucket fills up only one section first.
 All of these constraints **[constraints ADRESSED NB]** are further described and investigated in the Python Documentation section. **[in the Python Documentation section.
 ADRESSED NB]**

 In order for the de-clogging mechanism to occur, the water level inside the reactor's canister must be in line with the bottom of the flow dividing tank.
 Assuming that the reactor is about 80% full of liquid, the height of the water in the reactor would be roughly 5 ft.
 The team can set this level during the startup phase by adding water/sludge to the reactor until the desired height is reached.
 With that in mind, the bottom of the flow dividing tank should also be located at a height of roughly 5 ft.

-### Influent Pipes
+##Influent Pipes
 The Summer 2018 UASB team suggested 2 influent pipes, but after considering the results of the tapioca tests performed by the Fall 2018 team, the Spring 2019 UASB team decided to use four influent pipes to promote more even distribution of flow through the sludge blanket.
 The Summer 2018 UASB team also suggested that the influent pipe diameter range from 75-100mm to reduce clogging.
 However, the current team decided to decrease the diameter of the influent pipe to range from 1-2 inches.
 The team made that decision based on two constraints: a diameter much smaller than one inch would be more likely to cause clogging and result in a too-slow upflow velocity of wastewater through the reactor, and a diameter much larger than one inch would be less effective in promoting even flow through influent tubes.

 Each inlet pipe will then carry wastewater to a point on the bottom of the reactor.
-The team has positioned the four points of influence as far away from each other as possible on the bottom of the reactor.
+The team has positioned the four points of influence are as far away from each other as possible on the bottom of the reactor.
 The bottom of the UASB reactor has a diameter of 3 ft.
 So, if the center of the reactor is considered to be the origin, then the four points of influence on the bottom of the reactor in polar coordinates will be: (9”, $pi$/4 rad), (.9”, 3$pi$/4 rad), (9”, -$pi$/4 rad), (9”, -3$pi$/4 rad).
-Figure 7 illustrates the locations of the points of influence to the bottom of the reactor.
+Figure four illustrates the locations of the points of influence to the bottom of the reactor.

 <img src="https://github.com/AguaClara/UASB/blob/master/Images/Points%20of%20Influence.png?raw=true">

-**Figure 7.
+**Figure 6.
 The points of influence on the bottom of the reactor.**

-After deciding on the locations for the points of influence on the bottom of the reactor, the team discussed ways to limit the amount of horizontal piping because settling of wastewater is more likely to occur in horizontal pipes.
-The team decided to attach the holding tank to the side of the reactor to reduce settling and to ensure the reactor is compact.
+After deciding on the locations for the points of influence on the bottom of the reactor, the team discussed ways to the amount of horizontal piping because settling of wastewater is more likely to occur in horizontal pipe.
+The team decided to attach attached the holding tank to the side of the reactor to to reduce settling and to ensure the reactor is compact.

 Wastewater flow from the flow dividing bucket drains into vertical pipes.
 The wastewater needs to be directed to enter the side of the reactor through horizontal pipes.
 Horizontal entry was decided for ease of fabrication, since it would be difficult to drill ellipses into the UASB reactor to allow for diagonal entry.
 The team considered using 135 degree elbows instead of 90 degree elbows to minimize horizontal flow, as settling is more likely to occur in horizontal pipes.
 However, after floating the idea at a technical feedback session, the team realized that such pipes may not be readily available in Honduras, and decided to use [90 degree](https://www.homedepot.com/p/3-in-PVC-DWV-90-Degree-H-x-H-Vent-Elbow-C4807VHD3/205799553) elbows in the design.

 Next, the team decided where the influent pipes enter the reactor.
 During tapioca tests in fall 2018 semester, the team noticed that preferential pathways tended to form around vertical sections of pipe in the sludge blanket.
 With that in mind, the team decided to have pipes enter the reactor near the ground to reduce the amount of vertical pipe running through the sludge blanket.
 The team decided to have pipes enter the reactor at heights of 10 inches and 20 inches above the ground (where the distance is measured from the bottom of the pipe).
 Then, each pipe extends horizontally until it is above its respective point of influence, at which point the pipe is directed down to the bottom of the reactor with a 90 degree elbow.
 Finally, each pipe will travel vertically until it is 1 inch above the bottom of the reactor.
 At this point, wastewater will exit into the reactor, hit the bottom, and then begin flowing upwards through the sludge blanket.

 ![Reactor Influent Design](https://github.com/AguaClara/UASB/blob/master/Images/pipe%20influent%20system.PNG?raw=true)
-**Figure 8.
+**Figure 7.
 Influent Design Entering Reactor**

 <img src="https://github.com/AguaClara/UASB/blob/master/Images/full%20plant%20-%20design%201.PNG?raw=true">

-**Figure 9.
+**Figure 8.
 Full UASB Design 1**

 <img src="https://raw.githubusercontent.com/AguaClara/UASB/master/Images/CAD%20Influent%20System.png?raw=true">

-**Figure 10.
+**Figure 9.
 Influent bucket system**

 <img src="https://raw.githubusercontent.com/AguaClara/UASB/master/Images/CAD%20Bucket%20and%20Frame.png?raw=true">

-**Figure 11.
+**Figure 10.
 Bucket system without tank**

 ## Future Work
 In order to reach the goal of fabrication, UASB Design must also complete the design for the effluent system, gas collection, and support system while considering materials for the entire reactor.